 What is Frac Sand?

 Frac sand (aka proppant) is a specialized type of round and highly durable crystalline silica sand pumped with water at high pressure during hydraulic fracturing.
-The proppant creates and holds open fractures in the rock to increase permeability and ultimately the ability of the rock to flow hydrocarbons into the wellbore and up to surface.
+The proppant creates and holds open fractures in the rock to increase permeability and, ultimately, the rock’s ability to flow hydrocarbons into the wellbore and up to the surface.

-The different types of frac sand are characterized by three key properties: quality, mesh size and crush strength.
+Three fundamental properties characterize the different types of frac sand: quality, mesh size, and crush strength.

-Mesh size refers to the diameter of the sand grains, with finer sands like 40/70 mesh and 100 mesh being the most common in industry today.
-Finer sands help create longer fractures in shales.
+Mesh size refers to the sand grains’ diameter, with finer sands like 40/70 mesh and 100 mesh being the most common in industry today.
+Finer sands help create more extended fractures in shales.

-Crush strength is a function of quality and mesh size and is measured in psi (i.e. 6k means 6000 psi crush strength).
+Crush strength is a function of quality, and mesh size is measured in psi (i.e., 6k means 6000 psi crush strength).
 Finer and higher quality sands have higher crush strengths.